floriankraemer/floriankraemer.github.io/_posts/2024-11-19-Approval-Testing-A-Test-Approach-to-legacy-Systems.markdown

 Approval testing offers a valuable addition to traditional assertion-based testing techniques by addressing cases where conventional tests are either too rigid or difficult to maintain.
 In scenarios involving complex outputs—such as rendered UIs, large text reports, or intricate data structures—writing detailed assertions can be cumbersome and prone to error.
 By focusing on the full output rather than isolated values, approval testing provides a more flexible and maintainable testing strategy for handling complex system behavior.

-Especially for developers working with legacy code bases, approval testing can be a particularly powerful tool.
+For developers working with legacy codebases, approval testing can be a particularly powerful tool.
 Legacy code often lacks comprehensive test coverage, making it risky to modify or refactor without introducing unintended changes.

 Approval testing allows developers to capture the current behavior of the system and lock it down, providing a safeguard against regressions during refactoring.
 Similarly, for systems that generate non-deterministic outputs—like those involving machine learning models or dynamically generated content—approval testing's ability to capture and compare large outputs is invaluable.
 Exploring approval testing in these contexts can dramatically improve test coverage and system stability without the overhead of managing hundreds of individual assertions.